-Irish surnames are a little piece of history.
+An Irish surname is a little piece of history.
 Many date as far back as the 10th and 11th centuries, and the meanings behind them give us a fascinating glimpse of medieval Ireland.

 Irish people started using surnames much earlier than many other countries.
-You could say we were trailblazers of the trend.
+In fact, you could say we were trailblazers of the trend.
 They took off here around the early 900s but were introduced much later in Britain and mainland Europe.
-Irish surnames were based on the father’s name.
-They used the prefix Mac (son of) or Ó (grandson of) for males and Ní or Nic (daughter of) for females.
+An Irish surname was derived from the father’s name, using the prefix Mac (son of) or Ó (grandson of) for males and Ní or Nic (daughter of) for females.

 Why were surnames adopted so early in Irish society?
 Possibly because family background is so important in Ireland.
 If someone knew who your people were, they would instantly know a lot about you.
 Even today, Irish people have a curious need to know this sort of thing, it’s second nature to us… “Who’s yer man?
 Would he be related to the O’Neill’s down the road.
 Ah, I see.”
 It tells us a lot.